nsacyber/HTTP-Connectivity-Tester/README.md

 * **-Verbose** - prints verbose output to the console
 * **-PerformBlueCoatLookup** - useful for looking up the rating of a URL when a BlueCoat proxy is being used.
 A rate limit is enforced for accessing the BlueCoat SiteReview REST API so use this option only when behind a BlueCoat proxy and use it sparingly.

-Some Get- commands support additional unique options that can be discovered by running the built-in **Get-Help** command on the main Get- command (e.g. `Get-Help Get-WindowsTelemetryConnectivity`).
+Some Get- commands support additional unique options that can be discovered by running the built-in **Get-Help** command on the main Get- command (e.g. `Get-Help Get-WindowsTelemetryConnectivity -Detailed`).

 **Example**